jankowtf/reactr/README.md

 showRegistry()
 ```

-The registry contains the UIDs of the reactive objects that have been set via `setReactiveS3`.
+The registry contains the UIDs of the reactive objects that have been set via `setReactive`.
 See `computeObjectUid()` for the details of the computation of object UIDs.

 #### Retrieve from registry